wenbin-zheng/IMCFN/README.md

 ## Download data
  `Weibo` dataset is available at [https://github.com/yaqingwang/EANN-KDD18](https://github.com/yaqingwang/EANN-KDD18/)

- `GossipCop` dataset can be access the following link: [https://github.com/shiivangii/SpotFakePlus]( https://github.com/shiivangii/SpotFakePlus/)
+ `GossipCop` dataset can be accessed from the following link: [https://github.com/shiivangii/SpotFakePlus]( https://github.com/shiivangii/SpotFakePlus/)

 The downloaded datasets need to be moved into the `./Data` folder.